bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

   1. Click "Create credentials
   1. Select "OAuth client ID
   1. Select "Web application"
-  1. Under "Authorized redirect URIs" enter "http://<hostname>/b/auth/google/callback"
+  1. Under "Authorized redirect URIs" enter "http://hostname/b/auth/google/callback" where hostname is your hostname
   1. Click "Create"

 A window should open with your OAuth credentials.
 In this window, copy client ID and client secret to the `env` file so it resembles the following (your credentials will be different).